Karius has point to prove for Newcastle - Wilson

 Callum Wilson says Loris Karius has a point to prove in the Carabao Cup final after high-profile mistakes made the keeper's career "take a nosedive".

-Karius, 29, is set to be in goal for Newcastle against Manchester United at Wembley on Sunday, with Nick Pope suspended and Martin Dubravka cup-tied.
+Karius, 29, could be in goal for Newcastle against Manchester United at Wembley on Sunday, with Nick Pope suspended and Martin Dubravka cup-tied.

 The ex-Liverpool keeper was blamed for two of Real Madrid's three goals in the 2018 Champions League final in Kyiv.